dylan-thinnes/restore-sway-layout/README.md

 - Take a snapshot of your system with `restore-sway-layout snapshot`
 - Currently, this doesn't restart all your applications from a snapshot.
-  However, there are script for restarting your vim and zsh instances, assuming you've copied zshrc-snapshot to the **end** of your `.zshrc`, and vimrc-snapshot to the end of your `.vimrc`.
+  However, there are scripts for restarting your vim and zsh instances, assuming you've copied zshrc-snapshot to the **end** of your `.zshrc`, and vimrc-snapshot to the end of your `.vimrc`.